AndresPitta/P01_Pokemon-tier/README.md

 </div>

 Now we see a pattern here.

-Therefore, in order to have an understanding of the importance of the variables, I decided to run a tree to check the `feature_importance_`:
+Then, in order to have an understanding of the importance of the variables, I decided to run a tree to check the `feature_importance_`:

 <div class="figure" style="text-align: center">